bitrise-io/devcenter/_articles/en/reviews/managing-a-keystore-file-with-bitrise-api-draft.md

 **Note that this call uses the deprecated** `app.bitrise.io` **URL and the app’s build trigger token, as opposed to the personal access token shown in the examples in this guide.
 All other parameters, however, work the same way.**
 "%}

-## Creating pre-signed URL for uploading an Android keystore file
+## Creating and uploading a keystore file

-The first step is to create a pre-assigned "upload" URL on which you will upload your keystore file.

-The required parameters are:
+The first step is to create a pre-signed "upload" URL.
+This URL is a temporary link which you will use to upload the keystore file to its destination.The required parameters are:

 * app slug
 * Android keystore file parameters: